 I’m From Honey Mask

 Smells just like real honey, which isn’t surprising since it contains 38.7% organic honey, and a buttload of other great nourishing ingredients.
 It sort of feels like honey, but it’s not as sticky or stringy – more like the love child of honey and butter…yum.
 Anyways, this nourishes my skin like none other, always leaving it super soft, plump, and just happy.
 A must-have if you use prescription retinol or just have dry skin.
-Heck just get it because it’s fucking amazing and smells delicious, I promise you won’t be disappointed.
+Heck just get it because it’s exceptional and smells delicious, I promise you won’t be disappointed.

 Peter Thomas Roth Irish Moor Mud Mask

 I tried a sample of this years ago, fell in love with it immediately, pined after it like Juliet after Romeo, and finally finished enough masks this year to justify buying it in full size.
 It has all the wonderful deep-cleaning + detoxing qualities of a mud mask, but omg how is it hydrating at the same time?
 What is this magic?
 While I don’t mind a traditional clay mask in the summer, my skin will pretty much crack if I use anything that drying in the winter, so this PTR mask is a must have.